Addy768/Addy768/README.md

 </p>

 Let's explore more about me! :)
-🌱 I’m currently exploring AWS, Azure, and Cloud Automation.
+- 🤖 I’m a Third-year computer science student and an aspiring software developer

-🤖 I’m a third-year computer science student with a strong interest in Cloud Computing and AI.
+- 🔭 I’m currently working on learning how to create chrome extensions using TypeScript and JavaScript :)

-🔭 I’m currently working on integrating Google Generative AI using the Gemini API.
+- 🌱 I’m currently exploring C++, Data Structure & Algorithms, Tensorflow and some mobile development technologies

-❓ Ask me about anything related to Cloud Services, DevOps, and Full-Stack Development.
+- ❓ Ask me about anything related to MERN stack and related technologies

-⚡ Fun fact: I love cooking and working out in my free time!
+- ⚡ Fun fact: i love working and cooking in free time

 <br/>
 My Skill Set
 <table><tr><td valign="top" width="33%">